Global Public Health Bachelor of Science Degree

 COVID-19 illustrated to the world how vital the work is of public health officials who examine, evaluate, and respond to a range of health issues and challenges.

-Virtually all careers in global public health strive to achieve the goal of preventing disease, promoting health, and prolonging life for people in all nations.
-Global public health professionals primarily pursue this goal via a pathway of education, public policy, or research to achieve the following:
+Virtually all careers in public health strive to achieve the goal of preventing disease, promoting health, and prolonging life for people across the world.
+Public health professionals primarily pursue this goal via a pathway of education, public policy, or research to achieve the following:

 - Educate the public on health and wellness